YourAverageLink/SS-Randomizer-Tracker/README.md

 The left side of the tracker contains the **Dungeon Tracker** and the **Inventory** areas.
 Clicking the name of a dungeon will mark it as required or unrequired.
 When unrequired dungeons are empty (Empty Unrequired Dungeons), this will also label the dungeons locations as being able to contain progression.

-The **Additional Checks** section on the right is populated with exits, unrandomized checks (such as individual crystals) or additional things that are required to unlock randomized locations (such as goddess cubes).
+The section on the right is populated with **Counters** informing you about the number of checked, remaining, and logically available locations and exits.
+There also is a freeform text area where you can write down any **Hints**.

 The bottom bar of the tracker contains various controls for the entire tracker.
-Here, you can export your tracker state to save your progress or import a previous state.
+Here, you can export your tracker state to save your progress.
 Additionally, there are **Customization** options that allow you to configure the colors in the tracker to your liking.
 For content creators, we recommend using *Dark Mode* along with a Chroma Key on your capture window(s) in order to capture the tracker without a background.

 The tracker auto-saves its state.
 You can safely close the tracker and click "Continue Tracker" to continue where you left off.
+You can also return to the Options menu, adjust randomizer settings, and continue with your run.
+This can be useful for runs with unknown or random settings.

 ## Reporting Issues